 - 1. Organization-The words are taught in the same order as in the previous edition, but the numbering of the lessons and activities has been simplified.
-Lessons are numbered in sequential order (1-153 for Level 1), each teaching a single word. - 2.
-Word Recognition-The lessons, bound in three spiral-bound books, have been renumbered with the new lesson numbers. - 3.
-Stories-The three books contain multiple stories.
-The books are illustrated with new full-color art.
+Lessons are numbered in sequential order (154-353 for Level 2), each teaching a single word. - 2.
+Word Recognition-The lessons, bound in four spiral-bound books, have been renumbered with the new lesson numbers.

-- 4. Mastery Test-This test is now integrated into the program.
+- 3. Stories-The four books contain multiple stories.
+The books are illustrated with new full-color art. - 4.
+Mastery Test-This test is now integrated into the program.
 Teachers administer the Mastery Test to obtain baseline data, to help in developing Individualized Education Programs (IEPs), and to monitor progress. - 5.
-New activities-The following materials, which were formerly supplemental, have been integrated into the program to provide students with more reading experiences: Comprehension (previously called Supplemental Worksheets), Homework, Spelling, Take-Away Readers (previously called Edmark Readers), and Bingo. - 6.
+New activities-The following materials, which were formerly supplemental, have been integrated into the program to provide students with more reading experiences: Comprehension (previously called Supplemental Worksheets), Homework, Spelling, Take-Away Readers (previously called Edmark Reading Program Readers), and Bingo. - 6.
 Resources flash drive-Resource materials are available in electronic format.
 Includes: Comprehension, Homework, Spelling, Take-Away Readers, and Bingo. - 7.
 Lesson Plan/Record Book-This booklet combines lesson planning and documentation of student achievement in one convenient document. - 8.
 Reading and Social Skills Games-New games are used to reinforce students' learning and promote generalization of reading skills to a social setting. - 9.
-The Rides-This story, provided as a reward for completion of the program, uses all of the words taught in Level 1. - 10.
+Judy's Birthday Party-This story, provided as a reward for completion of the program, uses many of the words from Level 1 and all of the words taught in Level 2. - 10.
 Word Signs-Level 1 and Level 2, DVD-A video word-signing guide on DVD is included for use with students who have difficulties with verbal expression. - 11.
 New look-All illustrations in the program have been newly created to appeal to readers of all ages.